-Vaquero Bean Tempeh Chili is one of the recipes in my upcoming book.
+Vaquero Bean Tempeh Chili is one of the recipes The Great Vegan Bean Book.
 This chili and the new book are both packed full of heirloom beans.
 In this recipe the heirloom star is vaquero beans.
 They are black and white and a relative to the anasazi bean and they are very tasty.

 The lovely photo above was taken by my friend, and incredibly talented photographer, Renée Comet.
 Make sure to head over to her website and look at some of her other beautiful photos.
 I’m so lucky that she took all the photos for this book, and I had a blast doing the food styling for her!

 Vaquero Bean Tempeh Chili Recipe From The Great Vegan Bean Book

 This chili has a very rich, dark flavor from the combination of chiles.
 If you decide to buy heirloom beans from Rancho Gordo, be sure to order some of their yummy chili powders.

 2 tablespoons olive oil (*use water or broth)

 1/2 small onion, minced

 8 ounces (225 g) soy tempeh, diced (**use seitan)

 6 cups (1500 g) cooked Vaquero beans or 3 cans (15 ounces, or 420 g each) pinto or black beans, rinsed and drained

 1 can (14.5 ounces, or 406 g) diced tomatoes or 1 1/2 cups (270 g) chopped fresh